wallymathieu/assertfail/_posts/2015-08-21-fsharp-2-weeks-later.md

 tags: F#
 ---

-Since I've been without an assingment I've had the time to look into F# more.
+Since I've been without an assignment I've had the time to look into F# more.

 ## Where did I find material?